elections in Wisconsin | Wisconsin Historical Society

 In 1846, when Wisconsin was preparing to become a state, the legislature changed the voting rules.
 They enacted that every white male citizen above the age of 21, who had lived in the territory at least six months prior to the election, and who was either a citizen of the United States or had declared his intention to become one, was authorized to vote for or against the draft state constitution.

 Political leaders also included a provision in the 1846 draft constitution that would have allowed African Americans to vote.
 This was too radical an idea for the time and was rejected by voters — all of them white, by definition.
-Not until 1866, when Ezekiel Gillespie, a leader in Milwaukee's black community, sued for the right to vote and carried his case to the Wisconsin Supreme Court, were African Americans able to cast ballots in the Badger State.
+Not until 1866, when Ezekiel Gillespie, a leader in Milwaukee's black community, sued for the right to vote and carried his case to the Wisconsin Supreme Court, were the Court decided unanimously in favor of Black Suffrage, and found that African American’s in the state had been entitled to vote since 1849.
 When voters rejected the 1846 draft constitution, legislators met again the following year to revise it and put a different version before the voters.

 Revised Election Rules, 1848